taion809/mentor-app/README.md

 Styles
 ======

 SASS 3.2.10 is required.
-Presently, SASS and the compiled CSS output is to reside on in the same directory.
+Presently, SASS and the compiled CSS output are to reside on the same directory.